mlswg/mls-implementations/test-harness.md

 All of these options allow implementations in multiple languages and on multiple platforms.
-Using a pre-provided RPC framework could simplify some RPC details, but would require implementors to figure out how ti integrate that framework.
+Using a pre-provided RPC framework could simplify some RPC details, but would require implementors to figure out how to integrate that framework.

+For now, we are going with gRPC.